khanshoaib3/minecraft-access/README.md

 **Options included in this menu:-**

 1. Block and fluid target information = Speaks the name and information of the targeted block.
 The range is much more than normal crosshair target.
 2. Block and fluid target position = Speaks the name and position of the targeted block.
 The range is much more than normal crosshair target.
 3. Light level = Speaks the light level at the player's current position.
 4. Find water = Finds the closest water source block.
 5. Find lava = Finds the closest lava source block.
 6. Biome = Speaks the name of biome the player is currently in.
+7. Time of Day = Speaks the current time of day.
-7. XP = Speaks the experience level and progress of the player.
+8. XP = Speaks the experience level and progress of the player.
+9. Refresh config = Refreshes the mod configurations from config.json file.
+10. Refresh screen Reader = Refreshes the screen reader.

 ## Health n Hunger